What is a LIRP?

 Illustrated Rate based on historical returns | 6.24% | 6% | 5.73% |

-Now, let’s change our hypothetical a bit and have Harold coming into the office at age 55 but still willing to invest $2,000 per month and still wanting to retire at 65
+Now, let’s change our hypothetical a bit and have Harold coming into the office at age 55 but still willing to contribute $2,000 per month and still wanting to retire at 65

 North American | Allianz | National Life | |